SymQuest Blog

 Tip 8: Report Suspicious Emails

-Employers should make it easy for employees to report suspicious emails by setting up a clear system and training employees on how to report the suspicious behavior.
+Employers should establish a clear system for employees to report these emails and provide training on how to identify and report potential threats.

 Tip 9: Utilize a Password Management Tool

-Modern employees utilize many different online accounts in order to accomplish their work, resulting in multiple unique passwords that can (and should) be difficult to remember.
-Offering employees a password management tool will help them access these different accounts while mitigating the chance they’ll fall into bad password habits such as writing down passwords, or using the same password for multiple accounts.
+Modern employees often use multiple online accounts for work, resulting in numerous unique passwords that can be difficult to remember.
+Offering employees a password management tool will help them securely access different accounts while mitigating the risk of falling into bad password habits, such as using the same password for multiple accounts or writing down passwords.

 Tip 10: Don’t Overlook SMS and Text Messages